npofsi/PowerLauncher/README.md

 ## Doc

-Please write '//' at the end of .js files to avoid illegal character exception.
+warning> Please write '//' at the end of .js files to avoid illegal character exception.

+### Document structure:

 ```
 ./assets/*(name)